BrightID/BrightID-Meet/README.md

 B. One time meeting that are only displayed on defined date and time.
 These meetings should be defined in [specialMeet.json](https://github.com/BrightID/BrightID-Meet/blob/main/src/static/specialMeeting.json) file.

--Note: Times should be set in UTC (Coordinated Universal Time) time.
+Note: Times should be set in UTC (Coordinated Universal Time) time.
 BrightID-Meet automatically converts UTC times set in json files to local times based on client timezone.

 ## Features
 ### Local time